 Below: A group of sterile fronds.
 The stipes are usually free of pinnae on the lower 1/4 to 1/3.

 Notes: Royal Fern was introduced to the Garden by Eloise Butler who first brought it in on May 31, 1907 with 2 transplants from White Bear Lake (North metro area).
 She planted more in 1908 sourced from Mahtomedi MN.
 Then on Sept.
 29 1914 she discovered it growing in the "swamp".
 She wrote: "Much to my surprise I found a single specimen, not large, but beyond the period of childhood, in the center of the swamp where it had not been consciously planted.
 The query is, how did it get there?
 Possibly in the sod from some other plantation, for it is too soon for it to develop from the spores of the introduced specimens.
 The fern is abundant in a thicket about two and one-half miles from the garden."
 From Ferns in the Wild Garden June 1915, published in the Asa Gray Bulletin of Division D of the Agassiz Association.
 She planted 3 more in Oct.
 1920 from Horsford's Nursery in Charlotte VT and more in 1924 and '25.

-Curator Martha Crone brought in 8 in 1935, more in '47, 55 in 1956 when she was developing the new Fern Glen (plants from The Three Laurels, Marshall NC) a few more in 1957 and recently Curator Susan Wilkins planted 6 in 2006.
+Curator Martha Crone brought in 8 in 1935, more in '47, 55 in 1956 when she was developing the new Fern Glen (plants from The Three Laurels, Marshall NC) a few more in 1957 and recently Curator Susan Wilkins planted them in 2006 and 2011.
 Like the Cinnamon Fern, Royal fern is found in the eastern half of North America, with Minnesota and Alberta being on the western end of the range.
 However, in Minnesota distribution is much more restricted compared to the Cinnamon Fern.
 Royal Fern is found in a group of counties on the east central side of the state from Stearns on the west, Aitkin on the north and Washington on the south.
-Ramsay, Carver, Scott & Dakota are metro exclusions.
+Ramsey, Carver, Scott & Dakota are metro exclusions.
 In addition it has been found in the Arrowhead and in Goodhue.
 It is considered "threatened" in Iowa.